hashicorp/terraform-website/content/source/docs/enterprise/api/admin/terraform-versions.html.md

 -> **Note**: These API endpoints are in beta and are subject to change.

-The Terraform Version Admin API contains endpoints to help site administrators manage known versions of Terraform.
+The Terraform Versions Admin API contains endpoints to help site administrators manage known versions of Terraform.

 ## List all Terraform versions

 `GET /admin/terraform-versions`

-This endpoint will list all known versions of Terraform.
+This endpoint lists all known versions of Terraform.

 Status  | Response                                             | Reason
 --------|------------------------------------------------------|----------